-Mercedes.
-Namely, a silver V250d Sport, Extra Long.
-However when we say we bought a Mercedes V Class, people often look puzzled.
+In 2018, DrivenByQ took delivery of its first ever, brand new Mercedes.
+The vehicle was a silver V250d Sport and it was the extra long version.
+However when we tell people we bought a Mercedes V Class, they often look puzzled.
 “Is that a small car” they ask?
-In reality, without experiencing a V Class, it can be confused with executive cars or misunderstood.
-The retail price of £55,000 sometimes only serves to add to the mystery.
+I suppose, without experiencing a V Class, it can be confused with executive cars or completely misunderstood.
+The retail price of £55,000 often only serves to add to the mystery.

 The Mercedes Van